 Whether we are talking about minor disturbances or severe situations, a crisis communication plan will provide you with the means you need to handle the crisis with promptness and professionalism.
-Just imagine what a disaster it would be if you would have to come up with a plan on the spot, not have a designated team in place, no multi-channel broadcasting tools at your assistance, or no crisis communications message templates to help you best handle the situation.
+Just imagine what a disaster it would be if you would have to come up with a plan on the spot, not have a designated team in place, no multi-channel emergency mass notification software at your disposal, or no crisis communications message templates to help you best handle the situation.
 A plan developed based on a clear outline and precise implementation steps is mandatory for anyone from first responders in case of natural disasters or other large-scale impact crisis situations, to corporate crisis communications teams.
 Make sure the team in charge of both crafting and implementing the crisis plan will cover these three aspects: operations, communications, and subject matter expertise.
 If the members of your team are not familiar with everything that goes into a crisis communication plan, you can delegate some of its phases to outside providers of such services.

 Multi-Channel Crisis Communications Message Templates